 This annual audit consists of three parts: Management's Discussion and Analysis (this section): the basic financial statements; and notes to the financial statements.
-In addition, our consolidated financials consist of three funding parts: general; construction; and debt service.
+In addition, our Combined Balance Sheet and Combined Statement of Revenues and Expenditures consist of three funding parts: general; construction; and debt service.